fernandonevarez/FBLA-Regional-Project-2022/README.md

 ### footer(this will be on every page)
-- Will have a contact social media's link.
+- Will have a contact us page link (will be used to cancel orders)
-- will have social media icons to show their social media.
+- will have social media icons that will link to cabin's social media.
--

-### Other things
--
+- Links to all the other pages for the user to be able to go too.